AMBosman/rtd-tutorial/docs/source/introduction.rst

 .. figure:: ../source/images/ArchitectureCSP-FMS.png
    :alt: Architecture of CSP

-:blue: 'Figure 1: High Level architecture of CSP and FMS ecosystem – the ITS-FMS interface is situated between Cloud Service Provider and the Fleet Management System as information providers (indicated by a red dashed circle)'
+*Figure 1: High Level architecture of CSP and FMS ecosystem – the ITS-FMS interface is situated between Cloud Service Provider and the Fleet Management System as information providers*